When I'm Alone (Girlpuppy album): Singles

 When I'm Alone was announced on July 19, 2022 alongside the release of lead single, "Wish", which was accompanied by a music video directed by Matt Swinsky and Eat Humans.
 The second single, "I Want to Be There", was released on August 10, 2022.
-The third single, "Destroyer", was released on September 6, 2022 along with a music video directed by Matt Swinsky, and the forth single, "Teenage Dream", was released on October 5, 2022.
+The third single, "Destroyer", was released on September 6, 2022 along with a music video directed by Matt Swinsky, and the fourth single, "Teenage Dream", was released on October 5, 2022.

 Influences

-Girlpuppy was influenced by The Twilight Saga: New Moon soundtrack while making the album along with the novel Daisy Jones and The Six.
+Girlpuppy was influenced by The Twilight Saga: New Moon soundtrack while making the album along with the novel Daisy Jones & The Six.
 Her friends and family were also an influence as her best friend is referenced in the song "Emma Marie" and her brother is referenced in the songs "Denver" and "I Want to Be There".
 Becca Harvey also cited the band Grizzly Bear, specifically the song "On a Neck, On a Spit", as an influence of the album as well.